Stable Learning Using Spiking Neural Networks Equipped With Affine Encoders and Decoders: Introduction

-The energetic efficiency of spiking neurons, and spiking neural networks by extension, is rooted in the characteristic all-or-nothing spiking mechanism, which promotes high sparsity in synaptic interactions.
+The energy efficiency of spiking neurons, and spiking neural networks by extension, is rooted in the characteristic all-or-nothing spiking mechanism, which promotes high sparsity in synaptic interactions.
 Information can then be encoded either in precise \textit{spike times} \cite{thorpe1996speed}, spike time sequences \cite{xie2024neuronal,dold2022neuro}, or temporally averaged quantities, such as \textit{spike rates} over sequences of spikes \cite{gerstner2014neuronal}.
 Despite their considerable application potential, developing training methods for SNNs that effectively capture temporal sparsity while achieving competitive performance on machine learning tasks remains a challenging and ongoing area of research \cite{zenke2021visualizing,davidson2021comparison,lunghi2024investigation}.
 However, recent advancements, such as surrogate gradients \cite{neftci2019surrogate}, have made some progress in narrowing the performance gap with artificial neural networks (ANNs).
 A key difficulty encountered in training SNNs is the fact that, for many neuron models such as the current-based LIF model, the output of an SNN does not continuously depend on its parameters.
 Thus, resulting discontinuous changes of spike times, such as sudden disappearance (or re-emergence) of spikes, lead to instabilities during training with gradient-based methods \cite{eshraghian2023training}.
 A spike disappearance occurs, for example, when increased inhibition drives a neuron's membrane potential below the threshold (Figure~\ref{fig:intro}A).
-This is particularly problematic in deep SNNs, where neurons in deeper layers may become inactive, resulting in dead neurons and vanishing gradients during training \cite{rossbroich2022fluctuation,eshraghian2023training}.
+This is particularly problematic in deep SNNs, where neurons in deeper layers may become inactive, resulting in dead neurons and vanishing gradients during training \cite{rossbroich2022fluctuation,eshraghian2023training}, which is usually countered by adding a term to the loss function that aims at reviving dead neurons when too many die out \cite{mostafa2017supervised,goltz2021fast}.
 Moreover, these discontinuities prevent the derivation of standard covering number-based learning bounds, complicating a comparison of SNNs with ANNs.